Social Media Toolkit for Official University Accounts

 - Editors of the page should post status updates/tweets and respond to user-generated questions and comments.
 Interaction with site users will increase the success of the account.

-- Any official Liberty University social media account that is inactive for six weeks or more will be subject to deletion.
+- Any official Liberty University social media account that is inactive for six weeks or more will be subject to termination.

-- If departments desire to create their own videos and publically post on their social media feed, and the video is over 30 seconds long, then they will need to submit the video to Marketing for review.
-Live videos and Instagram stories are exempt from the policy.
+- If departments desire to create their own videos and publicly post on their social media feed, and the video is over 30 seconds long, then they will need to submit the video to Marketing for review.
+Live videos and Instagram Stories are exempt from the policy.

 - Video submissions should be sent to email@example.com with a 48 hour time period (2 business days) required to review and give feedback.

 - It is in the nature of social websites to provide mechanisms for the engagement of site visitors.
 As a participant in the dialogue, Liberty University will accept comments and other user-generated content on official accounts.
 Content that does not abide by our social media policy will be removed.
-In addition, all negative comments will be removed and users will be banned from the page.
+In addition, all negative, inappropriate, or offensive comments will be removed and users will be banned from the page.
+Each department is responsible for monitoring each of their own social media pages for any such inappropriate content, and is responsible for removing inappropriate content themselves.
+This can be done by “hiding” or “deleting” comments.

 Due to the public nature of these pages for comment by other users, the views expressed by guest posters do not reflect that of the university or original author.
 Each person is individually responsible for his/her own content (including privacy settings) shared via the web, and the university is not liable for such content.